 As previously mentioned, these remedies may be all a younger man needs to bounce back.
 But they’ll benefit all men, even if the effect isn’t immediately noticeable.

-Whether you’ve just returned from work or crawled out of bed, go through these fixes one by one until you see results.
+Maybe you look shattered after a hard day at work and now have an important date.
+Or maybe it’s early morning and you’ve just crawled out of bed after only a couple of hours’ sleep.
+Go through these fixes one by one until you see results—you don’t have to do them all.
 We’ll begin with the fastest and simplest, progressing in a way that fits into your usual grooming regimen.

-All use items most men have at hand, although a couple require no extra supplies; you can even do them on the go.
+Most use items that we all have at hand, and a few require no extra supplies at all; you can even do them on the go.

 Before Showering and Shaving

 - Stand tall in front of a mirror.
-Apart from making you appear more confident and self-assured, pulling back your shoulders and elongating your spine promote better blood flow and reduce fluid retention—the cause of puffiness.
-It actually has a similar effect to stretching.
+Apart from making you appear more confident and self-assured, pulling back your shoulders and elongating your spine promote better blood flow and reduce fluid retention, which is the cause of puffiness.
+It has a similar effect to stretching exercises.

 - Animate your face.
 To create an impression of being alert and engaged, raise your eyebrows very slightly and feel ready to smile.
 This technique, often used by performative professionals (e.g., actors, TV presenters, and public speakers), may be the only fix you need.